-Listings in Austin appear to follow seasonality trends – March through May saw decreases in active listings, but nothing too drastic.
-Most cities posted losses in the starting months of the pandemic as well – June 2020 rebounded with a 33% increase in active listings month-over-month.
-January of 2021 saw the largest increase in listings at 119% – this is typical for January and a sign that rental inventory is on the rise.
-Inversely, February 2021 saw a large decrease in active listings possibly due to winter storms and less of a demand from a strong January.
-Following seasonality trends, March 2021 saw a listing increase of 45% as the rental season begins to pick up.
+Listings in Austin appear to follow seasonality trends – March through May in 2020 saw decreases in active listings, but nothing too drastic even with the pandemic factoring in.
+January of 2021 saw the largest increase in listings at 119% – this is typical for January and a sign that rental inventory is rising.
+Inversely, February 2021 saw a large decrease in active listings, possibly due to winter storms and less of a demand from a strong January.
+Following seasonality trends, March 2021 saw a listing increase of 45%.
+April and May were still positive with a 13% and 9% increase in active listings as the rental season begins to pick up.

 Renter Leads and Average Leads Per Property

-March 2021 saw the largest increase of leads in the reporting period at 654% – this tracks with seasonality trends.
-However, January of 2020 still reported the highest lead average with 23 leads per property reported.
-Average leads per property have been low in Austin for the past year with the current average sitting at five – an increase from one last month.
-City and urban out-migration has been volatile the past year and continues to play a part in rental demand.
+March 2021 saw the most significant increase of leads in the reporting period at 1,291% – this tracks with seasonality trends.
+However, January of 2020 reported the highest lead average, with 23 leads per property reported.
+Average leads per property have been low in Austin for the past year, with the current average sitting at two – a steady decline since March 2021.
+City and urban out-migration have been volatile the past year and may be playing a part in rental demand.

-Year-over-year the average rent amount for a two-bedroom listing is up close to $500 as of April 2021.
-March and April are the only two months of 2021 where average rent has been higher in 2021 versus 2020 – this makes sense as rental trends start to normalize.
+Year-over-year the average rent amount for a two-bedroom listing is down over $200 as of June 2021.
+March, April, and May are the only months of 2021 where average rent has been higher than 2020 – this makes sense as rental trends start to normalize and the rental season picks up.
 The lowest average rent reported was in April 2020 at $1,375.

 We will continue to update this data every month.
 If you have data requirements that are outside the scope of this article, please email [email protected].
 We have ongoing data collection and are happy to supply another data set if it is available.
 Check out all of our COVID-19 landlord resources here.